talentrics/MSDS_Capstone/Credit_Problem_1_EDA.md

     ## 4    <= Inf        4669  15.6%    3491    1178 25.2% -17.2
     ## 6     Total       30000 100.0%   23364    6636 22.1%    NA

-**recommended transformation - AGE** Dummy variables if AGE is below 25, 25:35 & above 40
+**AGE recommended transformation** Dummy variables if AGE is below 25, 25:35 & above 40
 Leave out \>35 & \< 40 as cross correlation would render this variable
 irrelevant.